-The net proceeds of our initial public offering, or IPO, and the preceding private offerings of our common and preferred stock, together with our current cash reserves and results of operations, are expected to be sufficient to meet our cash requirements through at least 2005.
+Our current cash reserves and results of operations are expected to be sufficient to meet our cash requirements through at least 2006.
 However, we may need to raise additional funds in order to:

 - develop new, or enhance existing, services or products; - respond to competitive pressures; - finance working capital requirements; - sustain content and development relationships; or - acquire complementary businesses, technology, content or products.